 Welcome to the best contractor licensing blog in the industry, enjoy the content, and if you have any questions, just ask.
 You have many questions about your license and we have the answers.
-Contractor Campus was founded in 2009 and our mission was and still is to empower contractors through information, so below is a little knowledge base we have put together to make you a more knowledgeable contractor.
+Contractor Campus was founded in 2009 and our mission was and still is to empower contractors through information, so below is a little knowledge base we have put together to make you are a more knowledgeable contractor.
 If your answer is not listed, please call and ask, that's our mission!

 - Can another individual take the contractors exam for me?

 - How can I prove that I have experience?